haarthad/GestureRecognition/Python Subsystem/README.md

 ```

 ## Deployment
-Once the packages are installed, run 'pi_main.py' to spawn the processes for GPIO, TensorFlow, and DeviceCommands.
+Once the packages are installed, run 'pi_main.py' to spawn the processes for the main GPIO and TensorFlow scripts.
 If you add custom images into the ImageData folder, run the 'CreateModel.py' script to create a new CNN
 TensorFlow model from the images provided in the ImageData folder.
 The model used in 'ImageRecognition.py'
 is located in the SavedModels folder as 'image_recognition_model.h5'.